 The son of Christian Bodey (a minister in the United Brethren Church) and the former Naomi Sheppard, Evelena Lowell Bodey was born in Adams township, Ohio.
-His early life was spent upon his family's farm, and he would attend the district schools for a time.
-He is recorded as having quit school at a young age, but would continued his studies at home.
-At age 19 Bodey was awarded a teaching certificate and began teaching in Concord township shortly afterwards.
+His early life was spent on his family's farm, and he would attend the district schools for a time.
+He is recorded as having quit school at a young age but would continue his studies at home.
+At age 19 Bodey was awarded a teaching certificate and began teaching in Concord township shortly afterward.
 For over a decade he would teach in various schools throughout Champaign County and during this time began reading law under the tutelage of St. Paris, Ohio attorney Charles E. Buroker.

 On Valentine's Day 1888 Bodey married to Rachel M. Grove (1864-1944).
 The couple would be wed for over fifty years, and this lengthy marriage would see the births of two children, Lowell Carlton (1891-1945) and Ruth, who died aged two in 1899.
 A resident of Mad River, Ohio in the late 1890s, Bodey became a Democratic candidate for the Ohio State House of Representatives in 1898.
 Facing off against Republican nominee Henry Harrison Brecount, Bodey came up short in the vote count on election day, losing to Brecount by a "plurality of 529."